 And that brings us to the dialogue, which is in a word excruciating.
 It feels like dialogue that is written by someone whose only prior experience is writing for inane sitcoms and who has been given orders to turn everything into a snappy one-liner – you can almost feel the characters pause as they wait for the laugh track to kick in.
 The lines grate on the ear the same way that fingernails on a blackboard do.
 The coming apocalypse is described as “If we weren’t here, this would be Satan’s holiday home.”
 Hellboy redresses Nimue: “It’s not going to work because I’m a Capricorn and you’re fucking nuts!”

-Neil Marshall next went on to make the witch persecution film The Reckoning (2020), which failed to improve things any.
+Neil Marshall next went on to make the witch persecution film The Reckoning (2020), which failed to improve things any, followed by the monster movie The Lair (2022).